erdos/stencil/service/README.md

 You can send requests over a HTTP API.
 At the moment only one request is supported: preparing and rendering a template file.

 Preparing the template file takes place at the first request for each template file.
 The prepared template is cached.
 Therefore, the first request may take a little longer than the rest.

 Changing the template files on the file system will force preparing the template files again.

-**request:**
+**Liveness endpoint**

+Call `GET /` for a liveness status check.

+**Document generation requests:**

 - method: `POST`
 - uri: relative path of template file in templates folder
 - headers: `Content-Type: application/json`
 - request body: a JSON map of template data.

+You can add the `X-Stencil-Log: debug` or `X-Stencil-Log: trace` header to specify the log level while serving the request.

 The different responses have different HTTP staus codes.